 The Maternity Center at Doctors Hospital features unique labor, delivery, recovery and postpartum (LDRP) birthing suites.
 This means that every one of our rooms is fully equipped for each stage of your birth experience and you, and your family, remain in one room for your entire stay.
 Our experienced and supportive nursing staff will care for you every step of the way - because we know it's also the birth of a mom.

 The Maternity Center at Doctors Hospital is a Level III Maternity Center, with board-certified obstetricians on-site around the clock.
-Our Level II Neonatal Special Care Unit, managed on-site by Nationwide Children's Hospital specialists, offers your baby the neonatal expertise of Nationwide Children's Hospital within the walls of Doctors Hospital.
+The Neonatal Intensive Care Unit Level III Nursery on the Doctors Hospital campus, owned and operated by Nationwide Children's Hospital, offers your baby the world-class neonatal expertise of Nationwide Children's Hospital and its specialists within the walls of Doctors Hospital

 Arriving For Your Delivery